HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 The high usage of HTML surprised me initially (surely documents would be the prevalent form of HTML and they would be first-party requests?), but investigation showed them mostly to be iframes which makes much more sense as they are often used to house ads, or other widgets (e.g. YouTube serves an HTML document in an iframe including the player, rather than just the video itself).

-So purely on the number of requests, it seems to be functionality we're adding, rather than content — though that's a little misleading since, as per the YouTube example, this adds functionality to enable the content.
+So based purely on the number of requests, third parties seem to be adding functionality more so than content—though that's a little misleading since, as per the YouTube example, some third parties add functionality in order to enable the content.

 {{ figure_markup(
   image="third-parties-bytes-by-content-type-and-category-on-mobile.png",